Partial permutohedra: Faces of the partial permutohedron

 \begin{remark} A generalization to all~$m$ and~$n$ of the combinatorial equivalence of Remark~\ref{rem-stell} is obtained in~\cite[Corollary~7.4]{black2022flag} (and is used in the proof of Theorem~\ref{thm-faces-chains} given in~\cite[Theorem~7.5]{black2022flag}).
 Specifically, it follows from~\cite[Corollary~7.4]{black2022flag} that~$\cP(m,n)$ with any~$m$ and~$n$ is combinatorially equivalent to

-where this is a Minkowski sum, and~$\e_i$ is the $i$th standard unit vector in $\RR^{m+1}$.
+where this is a Minkowski sum, and~$\e_i$ is in $\RR^{m+1}$.
 It can also be shown, by using the projection~$\psi$ defined in Remark~\ref{rem-stell}, that $\cP(m,n)$ with any~$m$ and~$n$ is affinely isomorphic (and hence combinatorially equivalent) to the image under $\psi$ of~\eqref{blacksanyaldecomp1}, which is

-where~$\e_i$ is the $i$th standard unit vector in $\RR^m$, and the RHS uses notation which will be introduced in Definition~\ref{def:Pi}.
+where~$\e_i$ is in $\RR^m$, and the right hand side uses notation which will be introduced in Definition~\ref{def:Pi}.
 Note also that an alternative Minkowski sum decomposition which is equal, rather than just combinatorially equivalent, to~$\cP(m,n)$ with $n\ge m-1$, will be given in~\eqref{eq-Minkowski1}. \end{remark}

 Some examples which illustrate Theorem~\ref{thm-faces-chains} are as follows.

 \begin{example} As an example of the bijection of Theorem~\ref{thm-faces-chains} with $m\ge n$, consider $\cP(m,1)$, which can easily be seen to be the standard $m$-simplex~$\Delta_m$.
 Then the bijection from $\mathcal{C}(m,1)$ to the set of nonempty faces of $\cP(m,1)=\Delta_m$ is